Norwegian Fattigmann Christmas Cookies

 Roll out the dough very thin.

-Use a bakstespore (picture below) to create the shape of the cookies.
+Use a bakstespore, (picture below) a tool to roll out the Norwegian fattigman cookies.

 Norwegian bakstespore/trinsle/Cookie Cutter Roller.

-If you don’t have the tool needed you can use a knife to cut out diamond-shaped cookies 2” x 3”, and make a slit in the middle with a knife and pull one point of the dough through the slit to create the traditional look.
+If you don’t have the tool needed you can use a knife to cut out diamond-shaped cookies 2” x 3”, and make a slit in the middle with a knife, and pull one point of the dough through the slit to create the traditional fattigmann cookie shape.

 The edges of the cookie should be scalloped* (see picture), to obtain the right look, but a straight line will be fine if you don’t have the tool.